Forms and Downloads

 Everglades Restoration Area.
 Students will experience some of the impacted areas on the West Coast and hike through areas of restoration with scientists and researchers.

 The Conservancy of South West Florida.
 The Conservancy Science and Research Department works to enhance student understanding of ecosystems and associated wildlife in Southwest Florida.

 Spaces are limited.
-Only 24 students ( 12 males/ 12 females) will be able to register for the program.
-Early applications will be successful and there will be a waiting list created for those who apply after the program has reached capacity.
+Only 18 students will be able to register for the program.
+Early registrations will be successful and there will be a waiting list created for those who apply after the program has reached capacity.